 UNHCR and the Government of Iran rolled out a Gift Cards project consisting of one-off cash grants to cover three months’ worth of Minimum Expenditure Basket as a response to increased vulnerabilities.
 By December 2021, UNHCR’s cash assistance in response to COVID-19 had reached over 42,800 individuals.

-COVID-19 and healthcare services to refugees
+COVID-19 vaccination and healthcare services for refugees

 Thanks to Iran’s inclusive policies, refugees and undocumented foreign nationals affected by COVID-19 can approach hospitals and health facilities and access free of charge COVID-19 testing, treatment, and hospitalization, similar to Iranian citizens.
 According to the Ministry of Health and Medical Education,